 There.
 I have just described what I think happens when someone is dating a married man.

-What’s the definition of dating a married man?
+I do want to address something else that pertains to dating after divorce: the definition of dating a married man.
+What is that?
 In my opinion, there are several.

 2. Then there’s the married man who is separated, but still deciding if he is in or out of the marriage.